Požega, Croatia: Name

 "Požega" is supposed to be related to the Croatian word "požar", meaning "forest fire".
 "Incerum" is supposed to come from Proto-Indo-European words *h1eyn (valley) and *kjer (heart), so that it means "the heart of the valley".

 Geography

 Požega (elevation: 152 m) is located in the south-western part of the Valley of Požega, or Požega basin, in Croatian: Požeška kotlina.
 This fertile valley has been important since the antiquity - its Roman name was Vallis Aurea, meaning "golden valley".

 The valley is formed by the Slavonian mountains of Požeška Gora, Psunj, Papuk, Krndija and Dilj.

 Two state roads run concurrently through the city: the D38 Pakrac — Požega — Pleternica — Đakovo and the D51 Nova Gradiška — Požega — Našice, as well as a railroad: Nova Kapela/Batrina — Pleternica — Požega — Velika.

+Climate

+Since records began in 1949, the highest temperature recorded at the local weather station was 40.0 C, on 6 August 2012.
+The coldest temperature was -27.6 C, on 16 January 1963.

 Demographics

 The total population of the city administrative area is 22,364 according 2021 census.
 Population decreased 14.79 per cent from 26,248 in 2011, when constituent settlements had this population: